TeodorVasilev/InventoryManagementSystem/README.md

    - In the `Release` folder, find the `InventorySystem.exe` file.
    - Double-click `InventorySystem.exe` to start the application.

-## Overview

-The Inventory Management System is a console-based application developed in C++, designed to manage an inventory of items.
-The system allows users to add, update, delete, and search for items in the inventory.
-All data is stored in a CSV file, enabling persistent storage and retrieval of inventory data.

 ## Functionalities

 ### 1. Adding an Item